ddev/ddev/docs/users/docker_installation.md

 ### macOS Installation: Colima

-[Colima](https://github.com/abiosoft/colima) is a new open-source project that bundles the container management tool [lima](https://github.com/lima-vm/lima) with a docker (linux) back-end.
+[Colima](https://github.com/abiosoft/colima) is an open-source project that bundles the container management tool [lima](https://github.com/lima-vm/lima) with a docker (linux) back-end.
 This is similar to what Docker Desktop actually does, but Colima and Lima are entirely open-source and just focused on running containers.
 They work on both `amd64` and `arm64` (M1) macs.
-Colima does not require installation of Docker Desktop, or does it require paying a licensing fee to Docker, Inc.
+Colima does not require installation of Docker Desktop, or does it require paying a license fee to Docker, Inc.

 Reasons to use Colima include: